pagkly/Zed/Investopedia3/What Is a Weighted Average Coupon (WAC).md

 Many of the MBS investments of that period were backed by mortgages issued during the nationwide housing bubble and, in many cases, issued to borrowers who could not afford to repay them.
 When the bubble burst, many of these borrowers were forced into default and the value of the securitization of these assets melted away.

-They were, in fact, collateralized with [subprime loans](https://www.investopedia.com/articles/economics/09/financial-crisis-review.asp).
+They were, in fact, collateralized with [[subprime loans]](https://www.investopedia.com/articles/economics/09/financial-crisis-review.asp).